 Laser therapy, a cutting-edge treatment option for cancer, uses focused light to target and destroy cancer cells with precision.
 While the potential benefits for patients are significant, understanding the financial implications is equally important for those considering this treatment path.

 The cost of laser therapy for cancer can vary widely depending on several factors.
 These include the type of cancer being treated, the number of sessions required, and the geographical location of the healthcare facility.
 On average, the price of a single laser therapy session can range from several hundred to thousands of dollars.
-It's crucial for patients to reach out to their treatment facility for precise cost estimates and plan accordingly.
+Patients must reach out to their treatment facility for precise cost estimates and plan accordingly.

 Insurance coverage for laser therapy can differ between providers and policies.
 Some insurance plans may cover laser therapy under specific conditions or for certain types of cancer.
 Patients should directly consult with their insurance company to understand the extent of the coverage, any deductibles, and out-of-pocket costs involved.
 This step is vital to avoid unexpected financial burdens.